Entr04y/cf-s3-static-website-template/readme.md

 ## Requirements

-* The DNS for the primary hostname is in a Route53 Hosted zone
+* The DNS for the primary hostname is in an existing Route53 Hosted zone
-* The Hosted Zone is already created
 * The DNS entry for the primary hostname cannot already exist in Route53
 * You have access to a domain contact email for every domain that you include in the websiteHostedNames parameter to approve the ACM certificate.